-ENG 4990 INDEPENDENT STUDY IN ENGLISH
+ENG 4990 INDEPENDENT STUDY IN ENGLISH TBA

 An opportunity for a well-qualified, upper-division student to engage in special research in his/her major.

-Prerequisites: Requires approval by the faculty advisor, the supervising professor, the department chair, and the school dean before approval by Provost.
-Credit to be determined.
+Prerequisites: Requires approval by the faculty advisor, the supervising professor, the division head, and the college dean before approval by Provost.
+Credits to be determined.